Positive and alive, says SRK; historicals now steeped in jingoism: Big B | Entertainment

 The actor also pointed out that even now “questions are being raised on civil liberties and freedom” by Indian cinema.

-Speaking towards the end of the function, chief minister Banerjee asserted her state has a long history of struggle.
+Speaking towards the end of the function, the CM asserted that Bengal has a long history of struggle.

 “Bengal has been fighting for unity, humanity, diversity and integrity.
 This struggle will go on,” she said.